bsepage/mc2c/README.md

 Leaky Controller: Cross-VM Memory Controller Covert Channel on Multi-Core Systems

 # What
 This repository contains an instance of a cross-core covert channel using the memory controller.
 This version requires root privileges to set the CPU affinity for both processes, and to read the /proc/self/pagemap file.
 It also requires knowledge of the platform's DRAM addressing function.
+The demo.mp4 gives a demonstration of the covert channel, where the sender transmits a step signal.

 # How
 In order to launch the covert channel, adjust the DRAM map (in "src/map.cpp: pa2da()") according to your platform.
 Other parameters can be modified is src/config.cpp.